 This part of the meeting involves the facilitator consulting previous meeting minutes or notes.
 It’s important that the notes that you’re referring to were sent to your team in advance so that they’ve had some time to review them.
 The President or the facilitator will ask here if there’s anything that’s been left out, that needs correcting or updating.

-The next step would be to make note and take corrections until there aren’t any more changes to be made.
+The next step would be to make notes and make corrections until there aren’t any more changes to be made.
 If there aren’t any further corrections, the meeting then stands approved, in its corrected version.

 4 Reports of officers

 Here, your more senior members (or leadership team) will share their reports.
 This would include the President’s report, the Treasurer’s report, the Executive Director’s report and any other positions of significant influence over the team.
 In these reports, officers state their recommendations and then move onto motions.